 The tone of your bio should match your profession and personality.
 Be mindful of the people that will be reading your bio.
 If your audience is more corporate, keep the tone more professional.
 However, if you're in creative services, your audience might expect to read something more fun.
+You can even modify your bio for certain occasions.
+For example, If I'm speaking at an event in Arkansas, I may edit my bio to let everyone know I'm a graduate of UCA because it will further endear me to the attendees.
 Regardless, don't be afraid to inject a little bit of your personality when you can.
 After all, the point of a bio is to give them a taste of who you are!